 You can contact Jacqueline at ravensee at gmail dot com.

-She is of mixed-race Latinx Colombian heritage.
+She is of mixed-race Latine Colombian heritage.
 Her literary themes include (but are not limited to): conceptual experimentation, loss, racism, feminism, and decolonization.

 (Member of Meet The Presses Collective and former board member of CWILA)